Optimal Scheduling Control in Fluid Models of General $n\times n$ Input-Queued Switches: Introduction

 In this paper, we seek to gain fundamental insights on optimal delay-cost scheduling in these stochastic systems by studying a fluid model of general $n \times n$ input-queued switches where each fluid flow has an associated cost.
 The objective of the corresponding optimal control problem is to determine the scheduling policy that minimizes the discounted summation over an infinite horizon of general linear cost functions of the fluid levels associated with each queue.
 Related research has been conducted in the queueing network literature; see, e.g., \cite{10.2307/171604,AvramBertsimasRicard95,maglaras2000,Bauerle2000}.
 In particular, similar problems have been studied within the context of fluid models of multiclass queueing networks~\cite{AvramBertsimasRicard95,Bauerle2000}.
 These previous studies take a classical optimal control approach based on exploiting Pontryagin's Maximum Principle~\cite{PoBoGa+62}, which itself only provides necessary conditions for optimality, to identify optimal policies.
 However, while this framework enables with relative ease the derivation of optimal policies for fluid models of basic queueing networks, the situation for input-queued switches is quite different and much more difficult.
 Specifically, the highly constrained structure of the input-queued switch networks requires us to pay special attention to the feasibility of the optimal control problem.
-To that end, we implicitly move the capacity constraint into the objective and identify the appropriate Lagrangian multiplier through carefully designed search algorithms.
-Then, at any fluid level, the optimal scheduling policy is provided by a solution to a flow maximization problem.
-These theoretical results reflect the high complexity nature of input-queued switches, and are expected to be of interest more broadly than input-queued switch networks and more broadly than related classes of fluid models of stochastic networks with constraints.

-We observe important differences in the decisions between our optimal scheduling control policy and the max-weight scheduling policy within the fluid model of general $n \times n$ input-queued switches.
-To further investigate these important differences, we conduct numerous computational experiments to gain fundamental insights on various important theoretical issues with respect to optimal scheduling control in input-queued switch networks.
-We find that in the majority of our experiments, our optimal scheduling control policy shows at least $10\%$ improvement compared to max-weight scheduling policy and sometimes more than $50\%$.
-Also, the improvement gets better as the throughput increases.